 I received training as a lawyer and a journalist, so to many I’m probably right down there with U.S. Congressmen as the least trustworthy species on Earth.

 I have affiliate links to B&H and Amazon.
 Neither of them are beholden to any particular brand.
 If you click through to their sites and buy from them, I get a small commission while you pay nothing extra.
-It’s a way you can help me grow this site.

 On a personal level, I hate clutter.
 So, I’ll try my hardest to prevent it here.
 That includes content or ads that don’t contribute to the mission of this site.